-The course aims to strengthen the practical knowledge related to Applied Microbiology learn at School level and lay foundation for further learning of the subject through this course on Microbial Technology which is a prerequisite for higher courses in Biotechnology.
+The course aims to strengthen the practical knowledge related to Applied Microbiology learn at

+School level and lay foundation for further learning of the subject through this course on

+Microbial Technology which is a prerequisite for higher courses in Biotechnology.

-- 1. Collect data and update the experimental process insistently. - 2.
-Assess the procedure and outcomes of an experiment qualitatively and quantitatively. - 3.
-Extend the scope of an experiment if or not results are as per expectation - 4.
-Communicate the process and outcomes of an experiment. - 5.
+2. Assess the procedure and outcomes of an experiment qualitatively and quantitatively.

+3. Extend the scope of an experiment if or not results are as per expectation

+- 4. Communicate the process and outcomes of an experiment. - 5.
 Perform an experiment collaboratively and ethically

-DSE Course (BIO71012P) Elective BIO.
-Lab-1: Microbial Technology Lab (Practical) (Credit: 2; Hours: 60)
+Elective BIO.
+Lab-1: Microbial Technology Lab (Practical)

 - 1. Perform the negative staining of given the bacterial sample to study morphology and arrangement of bacterial cells - 2.
 To determine the esculin hydrolysis activity for lactobacilli - 3.
 Determine the carbohydrate fermentation pattern of given bacterial sample. - 4.
 To determine the citrate utilization activity of the given bacteria. - 5.
-Perform the Voges-Proskauer test for the given lactobacilli.

-- 6. Isolation of yeast on Sabouraud agar. - 7.
+Perform the Voges-Proskauer test for the given lactobacilli. - 6.
+Isolation of yeast on Sabouraud agar. - 7.
 Determination of titrable acidity of the fermented juice. - 8.
 Identify the acid producing lactobacilli using BCP supplemented MRS medium.